msegzda/nordpool-baltics/README.md

 Plugin exposes the below described 'virtual' accessories:

-1. `Nordpool_hourlyTickerSwitch`: A switch that cycles ON and OFF every hour.
+1. `hourlyTickerSwitch`: A switch that cycles ON and OFF every hour.
 Use it in 'An Accessory is Controlled' event on HomeKit automation.
 Then check for desired price/levels further on automation logic;

-1. `Nordpool_currentPrice`: A Light Sensor representing the current hour's electricity price in Euro cents (1 LUX = 1 cent).
+1. `currentPrice`: A Light Sensor representing the current hour's electricity price in Euro cents (1 LUX = 1 cent).
 Due to HomeKit limitation, the minimal value is 0.0001, even if the actual price is 0 or negative.

-1. `Nordpool_cheapestHour`: Motion Sensor goes into 'motion detected' state if current hour electricity price ranks cheapest in the day.
+1. `cheapestHour`: Motion Sensor goes into 'motion detected' state if current hour electricity price ranks cheapest in the day.
 There can be more than one cheapest hours in the event of repeated same-price occurrences;

-1. `Nordpool_cheapest4Hours` to `Nordpool_cheapest12Hours` (optional on Plugin Config): A series of Motion Sensors which trigger a 'motion detected' state when the current hour's electricity price ranks among the cheapest of the day.
+1. `cheapest4Hours` to `cheapest12Hours` (optional on Plugin Config): A series of Motion Sensors which trigger a 'motion detected' state when the current hour's electricity price ranks among the cheapest of the day.
 The count can exceed the specified number in the event of repeated same-price occurrences;

-1. `Nordpool_cheapest5HoursConsec` (optional on Plugin Config): This Motion Sensor triggers during the 5 consecutive lowest-priced electricity hours ensuring energy-intensive appliances can operate uninterrupted for a stretch of 5 hours.
+1. `cheapest5HoursConsec` (optional on Plugin Config): This Motion Sensor triggers during the 5 consecutive lowest-priced electricity hours ensuring energy-intensive appliances can operate uninterrupted for a stretch of 5 hours.
 Note more details about its [calculation below](#cheapest-consecutive-hours-calculation-logic).

-1. `Nordpool_priciestHour`: This Motion Sensor triggers 'motion detected' when the following conditions are met:
+1. `priciestHour`: This Motion Sensor triggers 'motion detected' when the following conditions are met:
     - Current hour price is most expensive of the day;
     - OR current hour price is within 10% difference from most expensive hour;
     - OR current hour price exceeds configured 'Excessive Price Margin Above Median' value (default 200%);
     - AND all of above exceeds configured 'Minimum Price Threshold for Priciest Hour(s)' value (default 0).

-1. `Nordpool_currentHour` (optional on Plugin Config): Temperature sensor (possible values 0-23) denoting current hour of the day (24h format).
+1. `currentHour` (optional on Plugin Config): Temperature sensor (possible values 0-23) denoting current hour of the day (24h format).
 Eliminates 'current hour' scripting needed on HomeKit rules.

 ## HomeKit Automation Examples ##

 Here are a few automation examples, based on real-life use cases.
-Please note, the names of the accessories from the `homebridge-nordpool-baltics` plugin have been renamed to improve readability.
+Please note, the names of the accessories from the `homebridge-aWATTar` plugin have been renamed to improve readability.

 | Water heater | Floor heater | Car charging |
 | --------- | --------- | --------- |